Donate

 A symbolic creative gesture

-Workshops took place at Sidmouth u3a Exploring Art Group to create a new collaborative artwork for Sidmouth.
 This new work seeks to celebrate the natural beauty of our local environment and express the desire to maintain and protect it for our own benefit and that of future generations.

-Coinciding with COP 30 which will take place in Belem, Para - the gateway to the Amazon Rainforest, the artwork will be exhibited on Sidmouth Wallspace in November, raising awareness of climate change and how we can protect our common home.
+Coinciding with COP 30 which will take place in Belém, Para - the gateway to the Amazon Rainforest, the artwork will be exhibited on Sidmouth Wallspace in November, raising awareness of climate change and how we can protect our common home.

 Church of the Most Precious Blood